lenis2000/homepage/_posts/papers/2022-12-04-rewriting-history.md

 # journal-web:
 # more-text:
 image: __STORAGE_URL__/img/papers/rewriting-2-cars.png
-image-alt: 2-car systems with different cars in front
+image-alt: |
+  Two-car systems with cars of different speeds.
+In every picture, the blue and the yellow trajectories are of the faster and the slower cars, respectively. <br><b>Top</b>: cars start at neighboring locations, and the trajectory of the second car, $x_2(t)$, is the same in distribution.
+  <br><b>Bottom</b>: cars start at locations away from each other, and the distributions of the trajectories of the second car are different in the left and the central pictures.
+However, when we randomize the initial condition, the distribution of the second car in the slow-fast system with the randomized initial condition is the same as in the fast-slow system on the left.
 show-date: true
 pdf: 41-rewriting.pdf
 post-pdf: true
 ---

-Many integrable stochastic particle systems in one space dimension (such as TASEP - Totally Asymmetric Simple Exclusion Process - and its $q$-deformation, the $q$-TASEP) remain integrable if we equip each particle with its own speed parameter.
+Many integrable stochastic particle systems in one space dimension (such as TASEP --- Totally Asymmetric Simple Exclusion Process --- and its $q$-deformation, the $q$-TASEP) remain integrable if we equip each particle with its own speed parameter.
 In this work, we present intertwining relations between Markov transition operators of particle systems which differ by a permutation of the speed parameters.
 These relations generalize our previous works [[1]]({{site.url}}/2019/07/backwards_TASEP/), [[2]]({{site.url}}/2019/12/symm_IPS/), but here we employ a novel approach based on the Yang-Baxter equation for the higher spin stochastic six vertex model.
 Our intertwiners are Markov transition operators, which leads to interesting probabilistic consequences.

 First, we obtain a new Lax-type differential equation for the Markov transition semigroups of homogeneous, continuous-time versions of our particle systems.
 Our Lax equation encodes the time evolution of multipoint observables of the $q$-TASEP and TASEP in a unified way, which may be of interest for the asymptotic analysis of multipoint observables of these systems.